Mr Martin Dodge - Personal details

 Hi, I work in the Department of Geography at the University of Manchester.
 My research focuses on conceptualising the socio-spatial power of digital technologies and urban infrastructures, virtual geographies, and the theorisation of visual representations, cartographic knowledge and novel methods of geographic visualisation.

-I curated the well known Web-based Atlas of Cyberspaces (from 1995-2007) and have co-authored three books covering aspects of spatiality of computer technology: Mapping Cyberspace (Routledge, 2000), Atlas of Cyberspace (Addison-Wesley, 2001) and Code/Space (MIT Press, 2011).
-I have also co-edited a series of books, focused on the social and cultural meanings of new kinds of mapping practice: Geographic Visualization (John Wiley & Sons, 2008) and Rethinking Maps (Routledge, 2009), Classics in Cartography (Wiley-Blackwell 2010) and The Map Reader (Wiley-Blackwell 2011).
-I am also currently working on two further edited books and conducting primary research for a new monograph on Mapping Manchester with my colleague Chris Perkins.
+I curated the well known Web-based Atlas of Cyberspaces (from 1995-2007) and have co-authored several books covering aspects of spatiality of computer technology: Mapping Cyberspace (Routledge, 2000), Atlas of Cyberspace (Addison-Wesley, 2001) and Code/Space (MIT Press, 2011).
+I have also co-edited a series of books, focused on the social and cultural meanings of mapping and the development of cartographic ideas: Geographic Visualization (John Wiley & Sons, 2008) and Rethinking Maps (Routledge, 2009), Classics in Cartography (Wiley-Blackwell 2010), The Map Reader (Wiley-Blackwell 2011), and Mapping - Critical Concepts in Geography (Routledge).
+I am also currently working on two further edited books and conducting primary research for Mapping Manchester project.